Yogic Science to Break Habits and Addictive Behavior

 - Therapeutic formulas and perspectives to combat cravings and to address physical breakdown and mental trauma

-- Application of therapeutic techniques in professional practice, clinical settings, private life, and as a teaching tool
+- Application of therapeutic techniques in clinical settings, private life, and as a teaching tool

 - The addictive personality and exploitation of hope

-- History of the SuperHealth and yogic philosophy as it pertains to the pressures and stress of modern day times
+- The SuperHealth system and yogic philosophy as it pertains to the pressures and stress of modern-day times

 - Har Aerobic Kriya—an aerobic yogic practice